aidan-stritch/magical-deals/manual_testing.md

 - Add a quantity to the qty field and click on the "Add to Basket" button.
 Confirm that you are brought to the Cart page and that the item was added to the Cart
 - Click on the "Edit" button and confirm that you are redirected to the Edit Product page
 - Click on the "Delete" button and confirm that you are redirected to the Products page and a message confirms "Product successfully deleted"
+- Verify that the button for "Add Review" does not show unless you have previously bought the item
-- Click on the "Add Review" button and confirm that you are redirected to the Add Review page
+    - Click on the "Add Review" button and confirm that you are redirected to the Add Review page for that product

 ### Edit Product Page
 - Confirm that on arriving on this page the form is filled out with the products details